Alisa J. Baker

 The likelihood depends mainly on your position, its salary grade, and/or your company's industry.
 Surveys of common practices among companies show that...

 Changes in executive compensation and equity pay practices stemming from the downturn of 2008 and 2009 were extensive.
-Experts at consulting and research firms have been busily analyzing corporate stock plan practices since then, and their survey results show...
+In general, during the recovery the focus in stock compensation has shifted...

 Not usually.
 An exception would occur if your...